inveniosoftware/invenio/docs/tutorials/managing-access.rst

     Permission(UserNeed(1), UserNeed(2), RoleNeed('blr-curators'))

-For seeing the editing in the record, the permission could be:
+For editing the record, the permission could be:

 .. code-block:: python